West Virginia Bar Exam (UBE) details

 Admission on Motion

-May be admitted without exam from jurisdictions with admission standards substantially equivalent to those of West Virginia.
-Applicant must have practiced for five of the seven years immediately preceding application, passed MPRE and be a graduate of an ABA accredited law school.
+Applicants may be admitted without an exam from jurisdictions with admission standards substantially equivalent to those of West Virginia.
+Applicant must have engaged in the active practice of law for five of the seven years immediately preceding application.
+Additional requirements apply.

 We compile all of the information that you need to know about the dates, format, subjects tested, deadlines, fees and more - for each U.S. state - in the free BARBRI Bar Exam Digest.